 Since Los Alamos National Laboratory (LANL) purchased the first Cray-1 supercomputer in 1976, government and defense agencies have continuously pushed the boundaries of supercomputing – they’ve broken the teraflops and petaflops barriers and are poised to reach exaflops by the end of the decade.

-These agencies, both in the U.S. and worldwide, operate some of the largest, most advanced high performance computing facilities in the world.
+These agencies, both in the U.S. and worldwide, operate some of the largest, most advanced computing facilities in the world.
 Cray's scalable and innovative computing and storage architectures have been key enablers in their push for ever-faster, more capable supercomputing.